hm-edu/dnscontrol-extended/README.md

 ## Reverse Zone Generator

 While hosting our private domain zone, reverse IP records are required to simplify debugging and analysis.
 The subcommand `gen` performs AXFR requests, generates the reverse zone and saves/updates the zone files.

+## GitLab Issue Generator

+Beside the CLI functionalities to generate a reverse zone or to identify free IP addresses this tool also provides a command to generate GitLab Issues.
+These issues contain the free IP ranges of given subnets.
+In case of large subnets it is also possible to generate seperate issues for several subnets and to ignore empty subnets.